SD91PL/ForestGroup-DefaultBEM/README.md

 # ForestGroupBEM
-Improved ForestGroup-Default Project after CodeReview
+Improved ForestGroup-Default Project after received CodeReview.
+- The naming of css classes was changed in a way that follows the BEM methodology.

 Live: https://sd91pl.github.io/ForestGroup-DefaultBEM/